Fernley, Nevada: Education

 Fernley is home to Fernley High School.

 Fernley High has extensive athletic programs, program centers and student clubs.
 It has a broad array of educational facilities including Fernley Adult Education Center.
 The school has drawn hundreds of international students since the 1990s.

 The school has built a considerable number of sports facilities, including a football stadium, baseball field, track and field, basketball indoor arena, gymnasium, fitness center, etc. It has an extensive student meal program, dining hall and catering facilities.

 Fernley High School was founded in the late 1950s.
 Its original buildings were located on the block now occupied by the In-Town Park, near the old downtown area between US 95A and Center Street; these were demolished in the early 1960s.
 Then until 1980, the high school was located at the current Fernley Intermediate School on Hardie Lane.
 Fernley High currently is located off US 95A on the south side of town.

 Fernley is also home to Western Nevada College's satellite campus, providing vocational & college-level education.

-Cemeteries
+Places of interest

 Since 1990, Fernley has been the home of one of the two Nevada Veterans Memorial Cemeteries, the Northern Nevada Veterans Memorial Cemetery; with the other being the Southern Nevada Veterans Memorial Cemetery located in Boulder City.